 I have compiled a list below containing the best executive club lounges available across luxury hotels in New York.
 I list the ones I consider to be the best at the top.
 It is also worth considering the two Four Seasons hotels in New York when you stay in the Big Apple.
 While they don’t offer Executive club lounges, they are two of the best hotels in the city and are hard to beat.
 We have reviewed just why we think the Four Seasons in New York are the best.

 Because they don’t have a Four Seasons loyalty program, you will never be able to book a free stay by racking up and redeeming points, or by collecting points on your credit card and spending them on a Four Seasons hotel stay.
 It can’t be done.
 But you can get discounts at Four Seasons hotels and benefit from special rewards at Four Seasons hotels for no extra cost by booking your next stay via our luxury travel concierge.

 In terms of sheer indulgence, rather than value, the Ritz Carlton New York, Central Park offers a Club Level which is hard to beat.

 This club lounge does include alcoholic drinks (hurrah!), including beer, wine, cocktails, and spirits.
 In fact, it goes a step further with wine tastings and similar events.
-For example, on Friday evenings from 5:00 – 7:00 pm, guests of the club lounge can indulge in exclusive tastings from the wine cellar, focusing on local and regional wines, or sip on a select distinct spirit accompanied by exquisite hors d’oeuvres alongside picturesque views of Central Park.
+For example, on Friday evenings, guests of the club lounge can indulge in exclusive tastings from the wine cellar, focusing on local and regional wines, or sip on a select distinct spirit accompanied by exquisite hors d’oeuvres alongside picturesque views of Central Park.